CS-Cafe/CS-Cafe/CONTRIBUTING.md

-# Contributing to CS cafe
+# Contributing to CS café ☕
-This is an open project to all students of CS Cafe.
+This is an open project to all students of CS Café.
 You may all

 - Open new branches as projects
 - Commit anything you'd like